Bioavailability of Nutrients - The Nutrition of Micronutrients

 • You improve your nutrition and natural health by choosing to eat healthier foods than you are currently eating.

 You may be tempted to look up your diet in a food database, or with a computerized diet program.
-Analyzing your diet is appropriate for Macronutrients, but would be largely inaccurate for your micronutrients.
+Analyzing your diet is appropriate for macronutrients, but would be largely inaccurate for your micronutrients.
 You could indeed spend a considerable amount of time generating numbers regarding how much of each nutrient you are currently getting from your diet.

 Before you could be accurate, you would need to know not only the nutrient composition of foods, but also all sources of potential losses to those nutrients.